Women under 40

 What if I am experiencing a breast symptom?

 BreastScreen WA is a screening mammography service designed specifically for women with no breast symptoms.
-BreastScreen WA encourages all women to be breast aware and recommends that they see their GP immediately if they notice any unusual changes in their breasts.
-Your GP will refer you for further investigation relevant to your symptoms.
+BreastScreen WA encourages all women to be breast aware and recommends that they talk to their GP/family doctor immediately if they notice any unusual changes in their breasts.
+Your GP/family doctor will refer you for further investigation relevant to your symptoms.

 What if I have a family history of breast cancer?

-The risk of developing breast cancer will depend on a number of factors including:
+The risk of developing hereditary breast cancer will depend on a number of factors including: